QuickNS/aad-authorize-third-party/Readme.md

 ### The problem: the aggregator scenario

-In more advanced scenarios, we may want to have client entities that act on behalf of other clients.
+In more advanced scenarios, we may want to have client identities that act on behalf of other identities.
 A typical example is an aggregator entity that interacts with our system on behalf of several other clients: these clients can access their data directly, but they can also delegate some operations to the aggregator.

 Currently, there is no clean way of doing this in Azure Active Directory as there aren't any claims in app access tokens that can be used to represent this aggregator-client relationship.